MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 - OwnerModerated
 - Mixed

-For more information about information barriers, see [Use information barriers with SharePoint](/purview/information-barriers-sharepoint) for your SharePoint online environment.
+For more information about information barriers, see [Use information barriers with SharePoint](/purview/information-barriers-sharepoint) for your SharePoint Online environment.

 ```yaml
 Type: String